JKC-Codes/eleventy-plugin-code-style-hooks/DOCUMENTATION.md

 ## Line numbers

 ### Hooks
-- new lines wrapped in "token line-number" class
+- new lines wrapped in "token line-break" class
 - "line-numbers" class on code
 - "line-numbers" class on pre